dasomweb/dw-church/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.7.2 =
+Critical update!
+Restores all v1.6.6 features that were accidentally removed.
+Required update for Elementor users.

 = 1.7.1 =
 Important update with banner scheduling, bug fixes, and dashboard improvements.
 Recommended update for better banner management.